AccioScene: Compositional 3D Scene Generation via Graph Diffusion and Interaction-driven Critics: Additional Results

-To provide more context for the results of the paper and support the claims about the quality of our synthetic scenes, we expand on the qualitative results provided in the main paper.
-We make here available additional scenes' rendering for \textit{bedroom} (Fig.~\ref{fig:res_add_bed}), \textit{living rooms} (Fig.~\ref{fig:res_add_liv}) and \textit{dining rooms} (Fig.~\ref{fig:res_add_din}).
-In addition to the top-down rendering of each scene, we provide zoomed-in additional renderings (at $1024^2$ resolution) from viewpoints at opposite corners of the rooms, \ie a camera at top-left and one at the bottom-right corner of the scenes, looking down from a high vantage point.
-To further highlight how our scenes are more compatible with human-object interactions, we also show the same synthesized 3D scenes populated with the retrieved 3D human poses.
-These results highlight how, compared to InstructScene, our method can generate visually appealing and functionally coherent scenes which supports appropriate human-object contacts, enabling the practical usability of the generated environment.
+\textbf{Qualitative results.} To provide more context for the results of the paper and support the claims about the quality of our synthetic scenes, we expand on the qualitative results provided in the main paper.
+As shown in Fig.~\ref{fig:res_add}, \modelname{} can generate visually appealing and functionally coherent scenes which supports appropriate human-object contacts, enabling the practical usability of the generated scene.

+\textbf{Zero-shot applications.} Qualitative examples are reported in Fig. \ref{fig:res_zero_styl} (stylization), Fig. \ref{fig:res_zero_rear} (re-arrangement), Fig. \ref{fig:res_zero_comp} (completion) and Fig. \ref{fig:res_zero_unco} (unconditional generation).
+We point out how InstructScene can provide content diverging from the given prompt, resulting in overlapping objects and incorrect functional object groups.
+For example, in the bottom row of Fig. \ref{fig:res_zero_comp}, there is no space to walk between the coffee table and the sofa.
+Additionally, in the last dining room of Fig. \ref{fig:res_zero_unco}, the dining table is not near dining chairs but the sofa.
+In contrast, the results of \modelname{} exhibit higher consistency with the input text prompts (e.g., Fig. \ref{fig:res_zero_styl}), more functional arrangements (e.g., Fig. \ref{fig:res_zero_rear}), and less object overlapping (e.g., Fig. \ref{fig:res_zero_comp}, Fig. \ref{fig:res_zero_unco}).